-- Pure Aloe Vera Gel: This seems to be the balm of all balms (it can be used for itchy skin as well, see below).
+- Pure Aloe Vera Gel – This seems to be the balm of all balms (it can be used for itchy skin as well, see below).
 The University of Maryland Medical Center’s website says that aloe is a natural anti-inflammatory that is superior to hydrocortisone cream!
 This means that it will help relieve swelling and redness.
 Plus, it’s also a great hydrator and will help keep the skin moist, which helps with healing.
 The great news is that you can easily grow Aloe Vera in your home or garden.
 This would also be a great addition to your preparedness supplies (although you would probably use the less-potent bottled version for storage).

-- Baking Soda: Mix with water to make a paste and allow it to dry on the blister (you can also add salt to the mix).
+- Baking Soda – Mix with water to make a paste and allow it to dry on the blister (you can also add salt to the mix).
 This paste will dry out the blisters, reduce inflammation and pain, and kill bacteria.

-- Turmeric and Honey: Both of these items are antibacterial and healing agents.
+- Turmeric and Honey – Both of these items are antibacterial and healing agents.
 Mix the two together and apply on the blister.

-- Apple Cider Vinegar: Raw, organic, unfiltered works the best.
+- Apple Cider Vinegar – Raw, organic, unfiltered works the best.
 Apply to new blisters (not broken ones—ouch!).

-- Marigold: This helps open blisters to heal (infuse a teaspoon of flowers to a glass of water and wet the affected area).
+- Marigold – This helps open blisters to heal (infuse a teaspoon of flowers to a glass of water and wet the affected area).

-- Chamomile: This is an antiseptic and can aid in healing (infuse dried flowers in four cups of water for 15 minutes.
+- Chamomile – This is an antiseptic and can aid in healing (infuse dried flowers in four cups of water for 15 minutes.
 Apply wet compress to affected area).

-- Garlic: a natural disinfectant! (rub affected area with garlic juice).
+- Garlic – A natural disinfectant! (rub affected area with garlic juice).

-Itchy SkinItchy and irritated skin can be, well… irritating.
+Itchy and irritated skin can be, well… irritating.
 You can use Aloe Vera Gel and Apple Cider Vinegar for irritated skin as well as blisters!
 But if you don’t have those on hand, here are some ways to relieve the itch.

 - Bentonite Clay: Not only is this clay great for skin irritation, but it can also help heal wounds from venomous stings and bites (this would be a great addition to your preparedness kit).
 You should use virgin, untreated clay and then mix with water until creamy (like peanut butter).
 Dab onto affected areas and then rinse or peel off.
 You can also do a clay pack by spreading the clay on a clean, porous fabric (wool, muslin, cotton, flannel), placing the side with the clay on the affected area, and bandage it up (this makes it last about 4 hours until the clay dries).
 You can also substitute apple cider vinegar for water when preparing your clay to use both at the same time!

-- Peppermint Leaves: This is another plant you can grow at home.
+- Peppermint Leaves – This is another plant you can grow at home.
 Peppermint leaves are great for itching (and bug bites) because they provide a cooling sensation for relief.
 Just crush up the leaves and rub the peppermint directly on the skin (or freeze the leaves and then use them later for an extra cooling rush!).

-- Basil Leaves: Basil actually contains anti-itch compounds called camphor and thymol.
+- Basil Leaves – Basil actually contains anti-itch compounds called camphor and thymol.
 Plus, it’s delicious, so you should definitely grow some.
 Just crush up the leaves and rub on the skin.

-- Fruit Peels: You can take a banana peel or watermelon rind (or any other fruit with a peel) and rub it on the affected area.
+- Fruit Peels – You can take a banana peel or watermelon rind (or any other fruit with a peel) and rub it on the affected area.
 Just don’t use this remedy if you’re going to be outdoors because it can attract bugs.
 (And remember to wash the banana peel or rind before applying it to your skin—check out this post to see why.
 Yuck.)

-- Oatmeal: Oatmeal is an anti-inflammatory and can be used as a poultice or bath.
+- Oatmeal – Oatmeal is an anti-inflammatory and can be used as a poultice or bath.
 Just add plain, uncooked oatmeal to a bath or add a bit of water to some oatmeal and wait until it reaches a paste-like consistency, then apply to the affected area.